bytecodealliance/governance/SIGs/getting-started-guide.md

 - Conversations about meetings should take place in the SIG's stream on Zulip, including discussion of agenda topics, proposals to move/cancel a meeting, or important changes in meeting logistics.

 In addition to the `meetings` repository mentioned above for publishing meeting agenda and minutes, the Bytecode Alliance maintains a Zoom account to enable video meeting support and recording for all SIGs, and a YouTube account for sharing meeting recordings publicly.

+### Using SIG Admin Zoom

+As part of being onboarded as a SIG chair, the chairs are granted access to 1Password and SIG Admin Zoom credentials.
+The chair of the meeting should use this account to login and manage the zoom meeting.
+Two-factor is required on this account and when logging into Zoom, there will be a two-factor code sent to the sig-admin google group.

+To get the two-factor code, navigate to https://groups.google.com/ and open the sig-admin group.